-It’s a common misconception among photographers that an image’s PPI value dictates its resolution, that a magazine-quality print gets hijacked from a 600 x 400 pixel, 300 PPI image downloaded from a Web gallery.
+Oh, the fear!
+It’s a common misconception among photographers that an image’s Pixels Per Inch (PPI) value dictates its resolution and image quality.
+They say that a magazine-quality print gets hijacked from a 600 x 400 pixel, 300 PPI image downloaded from a Web gallery.

 Well, that’s true, if that print is only 2 inches wide.
 But the greater truth is that an image’s PPI – pixels per inch – value is irrelevant in relation to its resolution.

-Lightroom’s Web module exports images at 240 PPI and offers no way of changing this value, and I hear from a lot of photographers greatly concerned by this.
-A panic that their high-PPI images can be put to profitable, illegitimate use.
+Lightroom’s Web module exports images at 240 PPI and offers no way of changing this value.
+I hear from a lot of photographers greatly concerned by this.
+As a result, they panic that their high-PPI images can be put to profitable, illegitimate use.
 I tell them all the same thing:

 Pixels per inch (PPI) is an arbitrary value that defines for the printer the dimensions that should be considered 100% scale for an image.
 PPI dictates print dimensions only, not print quality.